Complex invariants of poristic Steiner 4-chains: Moments and invariants of Steiner chains

-From the above definition it is clear that the quantities $J_{km}$ are in general complex numbers.
+Clearly, the quantities $J_{k,m}(G)$ are in general complex numbers.
 However the invariant complex moments have in fact a hidden real structure.
-Namely, in the next section we will show that all quantities $J_{mn}$ with $0\leq m \leq k \leq n-1$ become simultaneously real for an appropriate embedding of the parent circles in the complex plane.
+Namely, in the next section we will show that all quantities $J_{k,m}$ with $0\leq m \leq k \leq n-1$ become simultaneously real for an appropriate embedding of the parent circles in the complex plane.
 We emphasize that this property only refers to invariant complex moments.
-These observations may be new since to the best of our knowledge they were never mentioned in the literature.\\
+These observations may be new since to the best of our knowledge they were never mentioned in the literature. \\

-A novelty of the present paper, as compared with \cite{bibdia}, is that here we also present some results on the invariant $J_{11}$.
-Another novelty is that we prove the existence of algebraic relations between the above invariants which was not mentioned in \cite{lamawi}, \cite{scta} and \cite{bibdia}.
-In particular, we express $I_3^{(4)}$ through $I_1^{(4)}$ and $I_2^{(4)}$.
-We also point out that such relations may be applied to the so-called {\it feasibility problem} for Steiner chains discussed in \cite{kir} and \cite{bibdia}.
-All these developments involve consideration of the symmetric Steiner chains discussed in the next section. \\
+An essential novelty of the present paper, as compared with \cite{bibdia} and \cite{lamawi}, is that we also consider the invariant complex moments $J_{k,m}$ and moment loops $L_{k,m}$.
+Another novelty is that we prove the existence of algebraic relations between the invariant moments.
+Surprisingly, the latter topic was not explored in \cite{lamawi} and \cite{scta}.
+We also explain how one can use such relations for solving the so-called {\it feasibility problem} for Steiner $4$-chains considered in \cite{kir} and \cite{bisa}.
+An important role in all these developments is played by the symmetric Steiner chains discussed in the next section. \\